History of Vietnam: Golden Age of Cham Civilization and wars with Angkor Empire (7th century–1203)

 The Cham Lâm Ấp kingdom, with capital located in Simhapura, became prosperous through benefiting from the ancient maritime trade routes from the Middle East to China.
 The wealthy of Lâm Ấp attracted attention from the Chinese Empire.
 In 605, emperor Yang Guang of the Sui Empire ordered general Liu Fang, who had just reconquered and pacificed northern Vietnam, to invade Lâm Ấp.
 The kingdom was quickly overwhelmed by the invaders who pillaged and looted Cham sanctuaries.
 Despite that, king Sambhuvarman of Lâm Ấp (r.
 572–629) quickly reasserted his independence, beginning the unified period of Champa in 629.

-Champa entered its golden age.
 From the 7th to the 10th centuries, the Cham controlled the trade in spices and silk between China, India, the Indonesian islands, and the Abbasid empire in Baghdad.
 They supplemented their income from the trade routes not only by exporting ivory and aloe, but also by engaging in piracy and raiding.
+This period of prosperity and cultural flourishing is often referred to as the golden age of Champa.

 In 875, a new Mahayana Buddhist monarch named Indravarman II (r.
 854–893) founded a new dynasty with Buddhism as state religion.
 Indravarman II built a new capital city in Indrapura (modern-day Quảng Nam) and a large Buddhist temple in Dong Duong.
 The dynasty of Indravarman II continued to rule until the late 10th century, when a Vietnamese invasion in 982 murdered the ruling king Jaya Paramesvaravarman I (r.
 972–982).
 A Vietnamese usurper named Lưu Kế Tông took advance of unsettling situation and seized Indrapura in 983, declared himself the king of Champa in 986, disrupted the Cham kingdom.
 In Vijaya (present-day Binh Dinh) from the south, a new Hindu dynasty was founded in 989 and relocated Cham capital to Vijaya in 1000.